bitterjug/devjournal-crypto/devjournal.markdown

     http://alfie.demo.aptivate.org/

 And tom has already cleared the db and set the result level to 2.
+So the problem is that setting the number of levels in the database isn't the only thing to do.
+It doesn't look right until you also fix the CSS for the levels.